fpcxm911/airbrb/BONUS.md

 1. On hover of star rating we also show the total number of reviews.

 2. On hover of star rating we have a progress bar to indicate the percentage of the specific rating reviews in all reviews.

+Addition:

+1. On hosted page, hosted-bookings page, after user logout, they will navigate the no permission page, which has a redirect button could redirect them to home page.

+2. If user try to access our authorized page by url without login, no permission page will render.